genderkit/genderkit/_articles/speech-therapy.md

 Speech therapy cannot normally lower the bottom of the pitch range.
 Many people are able to accomplish that using [testosterone]({{ site.baseurl }}{% link _articles/testosterone.md %}) instead, though its effects are permanent.
 (While [testosterone]({{ site.baseurl }}{% link _articles/testosterone.md %}) is able to lower the bottom of the vocal range for many people, [oestrogen]({{ site.baseurl }}{% link _articles/oestrogen.md %}) has no effect on the voice).

+A minority of people are unable to reach their goals through speech and language therapy or [testosterone]({{ site.baseurl }}{% link _articles/testosterone.md %}) treatment and undergo surgical interventions to change their voice.

+## Costs and funding

 Speech and language therapy is often provided free of charge by UK gender identity clinics, with several clinics having their own in-house speech and language therapists.

+Speech therapists can charge a variety of different rates, from as low as £50/hour up to over £150/hour.
+When searching for a speech therapist, you should check they are registered with [HCPC UK](https://www.hcpc-uk.org/) by checking on their website.
+Checking they are an HCPC member helps make sure that your therapist is properly trained.

-Private speech and language therapists who advertise specific experience around gender include:
+Private speech and language therapists in the UK who advertise specific experience around gender include:

 - [Matthew Mills](http://www.matthewmills.uk.com/) (London)
 - [Christella Antoni, Nikki Milojevic, and Rhiannon Grébert](http://www.christellaantoni.co.uk/) (London)